Neuroesc/kwiktint/README.md

 > For this function to work, you must have a version of Tint with added command line options (v.4.4.18 and up).

 To install the 64-bit version of Tint, with increased cluster limit and command line interface:
-1. Download and run the [Tint installer](http://www.axona.com/TintSetup.exe) to do a preliminary installation
+1. Download and run the [Tint installer](http://www.axona.com/TintSetup.exe)
-2. Run Tint at least once
-3. Download the new .exe [here](http://www.axona.com/Tint_x64.zip)
-4. Unzip the .exe and replace the version that was installed at step 1 in the Axona\Tint folder with this new one.
-5. To use beyond the trial limit, contact sales@axona.com to get a license key.
+2. To use beyond the trial limit, contact sales@axona.com to get a license key.

 > [!NOTE]
 > This function will create unique .cut files that must be loaded in Tint to see the cluster cutting results.